-- · fosters open and inclusive discussion and debate by the Board; - maintains a regular, open and constructive dialogue with the CEO and management, serving as the primary link between the Board and management; - · represents the views of the Board and the Group to stakeholders, including shareholders, regulators and the community; - liaises with the Group Company Secretary in relation to the Board's information requirements to assist the Board with effective decision-making; and - sets the Board agenda together with the CEO and the Group Company Secretary, ensuring that appropriate time and attention is devoted to matters within the responsibilities of the Board.
+- · Fostering open and inclusive discussion and debate by the Board. - Maintaining a regular, open and constructive dialogue with the CEO and management, serving as the primary link between the Board and management. - Representing the views of the Board and the Group to stakeholders, including shareholders, regulators and the community. - Liaising with the Group Company Secretary in relation to the Board's information requirements to assist the Board with effective decision-making. - Setting the Board agenda together with the CEO and the Group Company Secretary, with appropriate time and attention allocated to matters within the responsibilities of the Board.

-The CEO
+CEO